arcstur/iol2024-website/content/where.md

 The wet season, meanwhile, sees the strongest passage of the Flying Rivers, the water that comes from the Atlantic, thickens with the transpiration of the Amazon in a westward air current, is deflected by the Andes and comes to fertilize the Central-South parts of Brazil.
 This name, flying rivers, is a name born from recent climatological models, due to the fact that the amount of water carried by this phenomenon sums up to 4 times the waterflow of the Amazon river, in itself the biggest river in the world in water volume.

-{{ content_image(source="/where/chapada-dos-veadeiros.jpg", width="425px", caption="Parque Nacional da Chapada dos Veadeiros,  including the 120 m waterfall of the Black River.
-Source: Lucas Marcomini, Unsplash") }}
+{{ content_image(source="/where/chapada-dos-veadeiros.jpg", width="425px", caption="Parque Nacional da Chapada dos Veadeiros,  including the 120 m waterfall of the Black River.", source_name="Lucas Marcomini, Unsplash", source_link="https://unsplash.com/pt-br/fotografias/cachoeiras-no-meio-de-arvores-verdes-CrHDq3sBYm8") }}

 The Cerrado is extremely rich in vegetal and animal species, and the Central Plateau enriches it further with tall landscapes, waterfalls and very beautiful places.
 Unfortunately, it is also a strongly threatened biome in Brazil, being depleted by large export-oriented plantations of grains such as soy, corn and wheat.
 Already in 1961, the president Juscelino Kubitschek, after founding Brasília, also founded the Chapada dos Veadeiros National Park, a 65 000 hectares conservation area some 150 km north of the capital.
 The Park stands nowadays as one of the main tourist attractions in the whole Central Plateau.